 Populations of steelhead trout Oncorhynchus mykiss and Chinook Salmon O. tshawytscha in the Snake River basin have declined following the construction of hydroelectric dams in the Snake and Columbia rivers.
-Raymond (1988) documented a decrease in survival of emigrating steelhead trout and Chinook Salmon from the Snake River following the construction of dams on the lower Snake River during the late 1960s and early 1970s.
-Since then, abundances in the Snake River basin have slightly increased; however, the increase has been dominated by hatchery fish, while the returns of naturally produced steelhead trout and Chinook Salmon remain lower than historic abundances.
-As a result, Snake River spring-summer Chinook Salmon (hereafter Chinook Salmon) were classified as threatened under the Endangered Species Act (ESA) in 1992, and Snake River steelhead trout (hereafter steelhead) were classified as threatened under the ESA in 1997.
+Raymond (1988) documented a decrease in survival of emigrating steelhead and Chinook Salmon from the Snake River following the construction of dams on the lower Snake River during the late 1960s and early 1970s.
+Snake River spring-summer Chinook Salmon (hereafter Chinook Salmon) were classified as threatened under the Endangered Species Act (ESA) in 1992, and Snake River steelhead were classified as threatened under the ESA in 1997.